 QUALITY ASSURANCE AND CORPORATE COMPLIANCE

-The Arc of Oswego County strives to provide the best care possible to the individuals it serves.
+The Arc of Oswego County strives to provide the best care possible to the individuals it supports.
 Regular staff education and training are critical components in ensuring that our employees are prepared to complete their job responsibilities and provide supports and services in the manner expected.

 The Arc of Oswego County is committed to providing quality services, maintaining fiscal stability, and conducting business in a manner that promotes compliance with all laws and regulations that govern the services we provide.
 In order to do this, we need to maintain transparency, accountability, and effective communication to and with all stakeholders.
-We emphasize the all staff, vendors, Board members, contractors, program participants and others associated with The Arc of Oswego County play an important role in ensuring a culture of honesty and integrity.
+We emphasize that all staff, vendors, Board members, contractors, program participants and others associated with The Arc of Oswego County play an important role in ensuring a culture of honesty and integrity.
 The Corporate Compliance Officer ensures reports are handled confidentially and investigates potential compliance violations.
 The Corporate Compliance Committee meets routinely to review activities of the Compliance Department and ensure any appropriate corrective actions have been taken when necessary.

 The prompt reporting a corporate compliance concern by employees and others associated with The Arc of Oswego County is important so that we can take action.
 There are a variety of options for reporting a known or suspected Corporate Compliance violation, including:

 - Contacting the Corporate Compliance Officer at 315-598-3108 ext.
 805